-Can be a rapid result test or a send to laboratory version.
+It can be a rapid result test or a send to laboratory version.

-Most often used in medical offices, public health clinics and community outreach centers.
+Most often used in medical offices, public health clinics, and community outreach centers.

 Oral fluid HIV screening:

-Rapid test kits are available or the swab can be placed in a special collection container for shipment to a licensed processing center.
+Rapid test kits are available, or the swab can be placed in a special collection container for shipment to a licensed processing center.